 ii.
-This does not includeCommercial vehicles that are standard size passenger motor vehicles (including, but not limited to: vans, sports utility vehicles (SUVs), standard passenger size livery vehicles, and pick-up trucks), which may be stored or parked outdoors overnight on lots in residential districts in a permitted parking area.
+Commercial vehicles that are standard size passenger motor vehicles including, but not limited to, vans, sports utility vehicles (SUVs), standard passenger size livery vehicles, and pick-up trucks, may be stored or parked outdoors overnight on lots in residential districts in a permitted parking area.
 Such permitted commercial vehicles may include the logo of the commercial business painted on or applied to the vehicle.